Workshop Abstract

 Workshop Overview

-- Key metrics, patterns, and performance pitfalls including the strategies to recognize and use the performance information to improve the applications.
+- Key metrics, patterns, and performance pitfalls: Identifying strategies to recognize and leverage performance insights to enhance application efficiency.

-- Research and needs to use modern principles of usability design integrated inside performance analysis tools to better aid its users.
+- Usability in performance tools: Exploring how modern usability design principles can be integrated into performance analysis tools to better support their users.

 Topics of Interest